Dr. Bongrae Seok

 - 1992: Matter and Consciousness, (P. M. Churchland 1988), Translation.
 Seoul, Korea: Seo Kwang Sa Publishing Co. - Translation

-- 2016 (Submitted, in preparation) “Mencius and Contemporary Cognitive Science” in Dao Companion to the Philosophy of Mencius, Springer (Edited by Yang Shao)
+- 2017 (Submitted, in preparation): “Mencius and Contemporary Cognitive Science” in Dao Companion to the Philosophy of Mencius, Springer (Edited by Yang Shao)

-- 2016 (in preparation) Moral Metaphysics and Moral Psychology of Qi and Emotion: Toegye’s Li Qi dualism.”
+- 2017 (Submitted, in preparation): Moral Metaphysics and Moral Psychology of Qi and Emotion: Toegye’s Li Qi dualism.”